zevv/npeg/README.md

 - NPeg offers various methods for tracing, optimizing, profiling and debugging your parsers.

+- NPeg can parse sequences of any data types, also making it suitable as a stage-two parser for lexed tokens.

 - NPeg can draw cool diagrams.

 ## Quickstart